-I disagree with a decision made by the CARA.
+I disagree with a decision made by CARA.
 What can I do ?

 The driving school I have selected does not have any adapted vehicle.
 What should I do ?

 My car needs to be adapted.
-Can the CARA operate the adjustments ?
+Can CARA operate the adjustments ?

-No. You will find a list of accredited companies which perform the adaptations for disabled people in the golden pages, category automobile - adaptations for handicapped.
+No. You will find a list of accredited companies which perform the adaptations for disabled people.
+Click here.

 My vehicle was adapted.
 Is a MOT test compulsory?
 If yes, who is permitted to do so ?